 Are dental implants painful?

-No. Though the implant process sounds invasive, dental practices in Allen feature the latest in technology.
-This allows them to perform the implant quickly and easily, dramatically reducing swelling and pain.
+No. Though the implant process sounds invasive, dental practices in Allen feature the latest in technology that allows them to perform the implant quickly and easily, dramatically reducing swelling and pain.
 Of course, anesthetic and sedation are used during treatment, and afterwards patients are always provided with pain management options as needed.

 What advantages do dental implants offer over other dental prosthetics?